Ninoh-FOX/OpenRGH/README.md

 - cleaned unnecessary drivers.

-- gpu frequency corrected according to the gpu.
+- gpu frequency corrected according to the cpu.

 - Battery capacity has been corrected.